MakeSchool-Tutorials/sa-2018-node-reddit/P00-Getting-Started/content.md

 "Sometimes, magic is just someone spending more time on something than anyone else might reasonably expect." - Teller (Penn & Teller)

 Getting stuck when coding (and debugging) is a natural part of the programming process.
 If you find yourself stuck on a problem or lost, pause for a moment and take a breath.
 Maybe take a walk.
-Then retrace your steps (in the tutorial, not the walk.)
+Then retrace your steps (in the tutorial, not the walk).
 Make sure you've followed each step of the tutorial.
 It's easy to make typos or accidentally skip over important steps.